OVERVIEW

 Walk to Rabanal del Camino

-A gentle incline across farmland leads through the region of la Maragateria to the sleepy layover of Rabanal del Camino.
-Alternating between open plains and trails of heather and oak trees, the small patches of forest have offered shade for many Camino hikers over the years on the ascent to Rabanal del Camino.
-Although a minor stopover for today’s walkers, Rabanal was a significant town during the middle ages as it had many churches and a hospital founded and run by templar monks.
+A gentle incline across farmland leads through the region of la Maragateria.
+Alternating between open plains and trails of heather and oak trees, the small patches of forest have offered shade for many a Camino hiker over the years on the ascent to the sleepy village of Rabanal del Camino.
+Rabanal was once a significant town during the middle ages with many churches and a hospital founded and run by Templar monks.

 Walk: 21.5km